harryjulian/weather-api/README.md

 https://openweathermap.org/.
 In ```weather_app/config.py``` paste your key into the empty ```API_KEY``` string.

-5. Before we run the app lets run the test suite to ensure everything is in order.
+5. Before we run the app let's run the test suite to ensure everything is in order.
 This is important, as it also checks the validity of your API key.

 > ```$ pytest```